 18 Best Thrissur Temples

 Make sure you check out some if not all of these temples at Thrissur.
 Don’t forget to check the temple timings before you visit.
+These famous temples in Thrissur are known for their impeccable architecture.
+Even if you are an atheist, you should visit these religious spots for the love of design and architecture.

 - Kodungallur Sree Kurumba Bhagavathi Temple